sinclairzx81/typebox/readme.md

 ### OpenAPI

 TypeBox can be used to create schemas for OpenAPI, however users should be aware of the various differences between the JSON Schema and OpenAPI specifications.
-Two common instances where OpenAPI diverges from the JSON Schema specification is OpenAPI's handling of `string enum` and `nullable` schemas.
+Two common instances where OpenAPI diverges from the JSON Schema specification is OpenAPI's handling of `string enum` and `nullable`.
 The following shows how you can use TypeBox to construct these types.

 ```typescript
 import { Type, Static, TNull, TLiteral, TUnion, TSchema } from '@sinclair/typebox'